Hiker on a mountain trail above a loch in the Cairngorms, North East Scotland, under wide Highland skies.

 Pine Forests, Highland Trails, and Stone-Built History by the Sea

-North East Scotland feels quietly rich — a land of deep roots and wide skies.
-Ancient castles, granite peaks, and fertile valleys shape a landscape that’s both wild and cultivated.
-Less dramatic than the west, but no less powerful, this is a region for walkers who seek peace, heritage, and quiet beauty.
+North East Scotland feels quietly rich — a land of deep roots and wide skies shaped by granite peaks, ancient pine forests, royal estates, and a long, open coastline.
+Less dramatic than the west but no less powerful, this is a region that suits travellers seeking calm, heritage, and space to roam.
+It’s an ideal setting for walking holidays that unfold gently through woodland, mountain, river valley, and sea cliff.

 Where to Walk